Gareth Emery: Electric For Life

-Electric For Life is Gareth's new brand which replaced the eight year old Gareth Emery Podcast in November 2014.
+Electric For Life is Emery's new brand which replaced the eight year old Gareth Emery Podcast in November 2014.
 It is a radio show, live show, and charitable foundation.
 All proceeds from the Electric For a Life Foundation shows are donated to help vulnerable groups in society.
 The first show was a fundraiser for the Greater Vancouver Food Bank which raised $15,000.

-On 28 November 2015, Gareth hosted Electric For Life Day, a 24-hour live broadcast involving Armin van Buuren, Paul van Dyk, W&W, Above & Beyond, Markus Schulz, Aly & Fila, Dash Berlin, Cosmic Gate and Seven Lions.
-During the show he hosted an Electric For Life stage at the Stereosonic festival in Sydney which featured performances of Andrew Rayel, MaRLo, Emma Hewitt, and Mark Sherry alongside Emery himself.
+On 28 November 2015, Emery hosted Electric For Life Day, a 24-hour live broadcast involving Armin van Buuren, Paul van Dyk, W&W, Above & Beyond, Markus Schulz, Aly & Fila, Dash Berlin, Cosmic Gate and Seven Lions.
+During the show he hosted an Electric For Life stage at the Stereosonic festival in Sydney.

+However, after episode 120 of the show, Emery announced that Electric For Life would come to an end as well: "After 10 years & 430 episodes, I need a new challenge ... [w]hen I started my podcast in 2006 it was one of the first dance podcasts.
+It was needed.
+Now, there are thousands of great shows – you’re in good hands."

+Laserface

+Laserface was a concert series running from 2017 to 2020, featuring high-powered laser displays synchronized with his live DJ sets.
+Developed with laser designer Anthony Garcia, the show focused on laser technology rather than traditional EDM visuals like LED screens and pyrotechnics.
+It toured major cities across North America and Europe, receiving acclaim for its technical precision and immersive effects.

+The series set new standards for laser integration in live music, influencing Emery’s subsequent projects, including LSR/CITY.
+Laserface performances, such as the one at Bill Graham Civic Auditorium, showcased over 100 lasers, demonstrating its scale and impact on EDM production.

+LSR/CITY

+In 2021, Gareth Emery introduced LSR/CITY, an immersive electronic dance music project that integrates synchronized laser displays, 3D digital environments, and live performances.
+The project launched alongside an NFT collection featuring original music paired with laser-inspired virtual environments, marking Emery’s exploration of blockchain technology in music.

+The first LSR/CITY concert debuted in May 2022 during EDC Week in Las Vegas.
+Following its success, the LSR/CITY V2 tour expanded to multiple cities across North America, incorporating live vocals and on-stage music to enhance the experience.
+In 2024, the LSR/CITY V3 tour expanded to 13 cities, featuring advanced laser systems and 3D visuals, with a sold-out performance at Vancouver’s Pacific Coliseum as a highlight.
+Emery plans to debut the LSR/CITY: CYBERPUNK tour in 2025, featuring custom-built lasers, a cyberpunk-inspired theme, and live performances.
+He described the upcoming tour as "a journey into a dystopian future where music and technology collide."

 Discography

 Gareth Emery's production aliases include GTR, Cupa, Digital Blues and a house project under the name Runaway.
 His production history includes collaborations with artists including Lange, Solid Globe, Jon O’Bir and CERN with releases on a number of labels.